FinalFantasy27/FinalFantasy27.github.io/_posts/2022-07-14-Remark_on_applications_of_Zeng_und_Husing_to_boolean_equations_and_graph_theoretic_problem.md

     </script>
 </head>

-Remark on applications of Tseng und Husing to boolean equations and graph theoretic problem
+Remark on applications of Zeng und Husing to boolean equations and graph theoretic problem

 <br/>